How to Protect Hemlocks in your Community

 One: Get a map or plat of the area that you would like to protect.
 You don’t need anything fancy – an old survey plat or a printout from your county GIS records will do just fine.
 Then do a walk-about, mapping the hemlocks in your target area on this paper document.

 Two: Take a closer look at the hemlock locations that you have identified, noting the number, size and health of the trees, checking for the presence of white HWA ovisacs (which should be visible in the period from mid-October to mid-June).
 Enter this “food supply” for the predator beetles on your map of potential beetle release sites.

 Three: Decide how many beetles you want to release and pick the sites that will achieve best physical coverage of the area.
 Then divide the number of beetles by the number of sites to determine how many to release at each site.
 For practical purposes, this should not be below 25 beetles per site or 100 per release area.
 If it is, just reduce the number of release sites.

 Finally, when your beetles arrive, get them out on your hemlocks, ASAP.
 For large trees without lower foliage, you can attach #4 cone coffee filters to the tree.
 But if there is lower level foliage with HWA ovisacs present, just apply the beetles directly to the branches with a cheery “Bon appetit”!

-And if you don’t want to bother with a site survey, then just release all the beetles in one central hemlock location that has plenty of food present – to encourage beetle reproduction in that location.
-The predator beetles will do the scouting, site selection and distribution for you!
+But if you don’t want to bother with a site survey, then just release all the beetles in one central hemlock location that has plenty of food present – to initiate beetle reproduction in that location.
+Then the predator beetles will do the scouting and distribution for you!